Cosmology from a non-physical standpoint: an algebraic analysis

-Lest it be thought that there is something eccentric about this particular identification of a norm with an algebra, we can first note that for real finite-dimensional unital associative algebras a non-empty family of unital norms always exists and typically contains a member essentially equivalent to the usual norm (i.e., up to a sign and an exponent) \cite{fgreensite:2023}.
+Lest it be thought that there is something eccentric about this particular identification of a norm with an algebra, we can first note that for real finite-dimensional unital associative algebras a non-empty family of unital norms always exists and always contains a member ``essentially" equivalent to the usual norm \cite{fgreensite:2023}.

-The Spin Factor Jordan Algebra on the spacetime vector space $\mathbb{R}\oplus\mathbb{R}^{3,0}$ introduced in Section 2.1 is not associative, so the left regular representation is not applicable as a means of defining $\|\mathbf{1}\|^2$.
-However, its algebra units do have unique inverses, and the algebra's multiplicative identity $\mathbf{1}$ is simply 1.
-Thus, we can specify $\|\mathbf{1}\|^2 =1$ and thereby apply the above program to this algebra.
+The Spin Factor Jordan Algebra on the spacetime vector space $\mathbb{R}\oplus\mathbb{R}^{3,0}$ introduced in Section 2.1 is not associative, but its units do have unique inverses, and the algebra's multiplicative identity $\mathbf{1}$ is simply 1.
+Thus, we can apply the above program to this algebra.
 It is easy to show that the only $L$ satisfying (\ref{12/22/21.1}) and (\ref{7/7/21.1}) for this algebra is the conjugate operation, i.e. for $s=\sigma +{\sf s}$, this is $s^* = (\sigma +{\sf s})^* \equiv \sigma -{\sf s}$.
-Equation (\ref{12/19.22.1}) then produces the (incomplete) unital norm, valid in a some simply connected neighborhood of ${\bf 1}$ (and this is easily extended to the whole space as in \cite{fgreensite:2023}).
+In the nomenclature of \cite{fgreensite:2023}, (\ref{12/19.22.1}) then produces the ``special unital norm", valid in a some simply connected neighborhood of ${\bf 1}$.
 A norm defines an invariant on the space, and so does its square.
 The square of the right-hand-side of (\ref{9/16/22.1}) is a quadratic form, which then supplies another invariant on the space by the Polarization Identity, as the inner product, Thus, the Lorentzian geometry of spacetime is derived.

-It is worthwile comparing the above with other algebraic formulations of special relativity, as follows.
+It is worthwhile comparing the above with other algebraic formulations of special relativity, as in the next two subsections.